-How to Plot a Histogram in Python using Matplotlib
+Plot Histogram in Python using Matplotlib

 You may use the following template to plot a histogram in Python using Matplotlib: